-Axess Law video conferences with you anywhere in Ontario.
-Call to talk to real estate lawyers 7 days a week, day or evening, at your convenience.
-Our virtual lawyer services make it easier to get legal services.
-Timely legal advice and low flat rate legal services — make your appointment by dialing 647-479-4118, toll free to 1-877-552-9377, or use our easy online booking form.
+Your Axess Law real estate lawyer in video conferences with you 7 days a week, at your convenience.
+Our online video calls and remote signing services take the work out of solving legal problems.
+Timely legal advice and low flat rate legal services — make your appointment by dialing 1-647-479-4118, toll free to 1-877-552-9377, or use our easy online booking form to find an Axess Law virtual real estate lawyer.
 Debit, cash, VISA or Mastercard accepted.

 Sure, provided your condominium corporation’s bylaws, rules, or regulations allow it.
 The right to make changes to exclusive use common elements like balconies, steps, or yards is included in section 98 (2) of the Ontario Condominium Act, 1998.

 You must satisfy your corporation board the changes won’t:

 - adversely affect other owners’ units